cables-gl/cables_dev/docs/install.md

 * increase your "ulimit -n" (on OSX: `launchctl limit maxfiles 16384 16384 && ulimit -n 16384`)
 * on linux try
   * `sudo apt-get install python gcc g++ build-essential autoconf libpng-dev nasm` (`install_local.sh` does that for you)
-* if you have strange errors of concurrently in cables_ui: use `npm install --unsafe-perm=true`
+* if you have strange errors of concurrently in cables_ui: use `npm ci --unsafe-perm=true`
 * if you get "reached num max file watchers" errors: https://stackoverflow.com/a/56292289
 * how to don't get binary merge conflicts:
   * `git config --global merge.ours.driver true`